Friday, August 7, 2009

 If you missed taking your dog to this event, don't let his tail droop because organizers Luann Van Leer and Kim Wolfe are already planning the 2nd Annual Union County Dog Walk for next spring.
 And there plenty more to pick from this spring ...

 2009 Pedigree ® Bark in the Park is Saturday, April 25, 2009.
 Dog Lovers won’t want to miss this event which runs from 10 a.m. to 4 p.m.
-A modified moniker and a move to Metrolina Expo (gotta love that name) promises to make this year's Mecklenburg County Park and Recreation Department’s event promoting off-leash dog parks better than ever.
+A modified moniker and a move to Metrolina Expo promises to make this year's Mecklenburg County Park and Recreation Department’s event promoting off-leash dog parks better than ever.

 Mecklenburg County Park and Recreation currently has five off-leash dog parks.
 Two of those parks are convenient for Union County residents.
 The first is Ray's Fetching Meadow, a one acre dog park within McAlpine Creek Park, just west of Matthews at 711 Monroe Road in Charlotte.
 The second is a five acre dog park inside William R. Davey Park - the former location of Bark in the Park - and is the largest dog park in Mecklenburg County.
 Located just south of Matthews at 4635 Matthews-Pineville Road, this dog park does not have a separate name but it does have separate sections for large and small dogs - a good idea according to dog experts.